-Contra Costa County Employees' Retirement Association February 18, 2019 Page 2 Actuarial computations presented in this report under GASB Statements No. 74 and 75 are for purposes of assisting CCCERA in fulfilling its financial accounting requirements.
+Contra Costa County Employees' Retirement Association February 18, 2019 Page 2

+Actuarial computations presented in this report under GASB Statements No. 74 and 75 are for purposes of assisting CCCERA in fulfilling its financial accounting requirements.
 The computations prepared for this purpose may differ as disclosed in our report.
 The calculations in the enclosed report have been made on a basis consistent with our understanding of CCCERA's funding policy and goals.

-prepared for this purpose may differ as disclosed in our report.
-The calculations in the enclosed report have been made on a basis consistent with our understanding of CCCERA's funding policy and goals.
+The calculations in this report have been made on a basis consistent with our understanding of CCCERA's funding policy and goals.
 The calculations in this report have been made on a basis consistent with our understanding of the OPEB plan provisions described in Appendix A of this report, and of GASB Statements No. 74 and 75.
 Determinations for purposes other than meeting these requirements may be significantly different from the results contained in this report.
 Accordingly, additional determinations may be needed for other purposes.